jboss-developer/jboss-eap-quickstarts/ejb-security-propagation/README.md

     [Server:server-two] >>>>>>>>>> delegationAcceptable: admin

 The user is authenticated to the servlet (security domain security-propagation-quickstart), before the EJB call, EJB client interceptor sends the credentials to the target JBoss server.
-On the EJB side, the EJB server interceptor receives the credential, switches the EJB authenticated user from "ejbcaller" to "admin", the security-propagation-quickstart security domain calls DelegationLoginModule that checks the credential received from EJB server interceptor and grants access.
+On the EJB side, the EJB server interceptor receives the credential, switches the EJB authenticated user from "quickstartUser" to "admin", the security-propagation-quickstart security domain calls DelegationLoginModule that checks the credential received from EJB server interceptor and grants access.

 Run the Quickstart in JBoss Developer Studio or Eclipse